ZinggJM/GxEPD/README.md

 - series resistor only is not enough for reliable operation (back-feed effect through protection diodes)
 - 4k7/10k resistor divider may not work with flat cable extensions or Waveshare 4.2 board, use level converter then
 - do not forget to connect GND
+- the actual Waveshare display boards now have level converters and series regulator, safe for 5V

 ### Paged Drawing, Picture Loop for AVR
 - This library uses paged drawing to cope with RAM restriction and missing single pixel update support